Charlottesville Bellydance

 After applying the henna, once it is dry, but before it begins to crack off, seal it against your skin by daubing it with the saturated lemon juice and sugar mixture.
 12 hours later, wash it off and presto!
 If your henna was fresh you should have a pretty darn good stain.

-If you have any questions or suggestions for how I can improve this document, please feel free to call me @ shakti.dance@gmail.com or e-mail me at shakti.dance@gmail.com.
+If you have any questions or suggestions for how I can improve this document, please feel free to e-mail me at shakti.dance@gmail.com.
 I would love the feedback and be happy to include your ideas.

 Have fun!